arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - **Compatible core**: The board is compatible with Portenta X8 (ABX00049), Portenta H7 (ABX00042/ABX00045/ABX00046), and Portenta C33 (ABX00074).
 The Portenta H7 and C33 are limited in camera support and the Ethernet speed to 100 Mbit.

-- **Power management**: The Portenta Max Carrier can either be powered through the power jack (6 ~ 36V DC) or a 18650 Li-ion/LiPo battery (3.7V) that can be used as backup power source if the external power supply fails.
+- **Power management**: The Portenta Max Carrier can either be powered through the power jack (6 ~ 36V DC) or an 18650 Li-ion/LiPo battery (3.7V) that can be used as backup power source if the external power supply fails.

 The battery is charged while the minimum input voltage to the power jack is met.

 - **USB connectivity**: The Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 that manages the 2 USB devices from the USB type A connector plus the LoRa® and PCIe modules.
-J15 is protected by a NCP383LMUAJAATXG power switch and current limiter.
+J15 is protected by an NCP383LMUAJAATXG power switch and current limiter.

   A USB-A female connector is used for data logging and the connection of external peripherals like keyboards, mice, hubs, and similar devices.